wikuyn/AutomationSauce/README.md

 # Automation Testing Portfolio - Website https://www.saucedemo.com

-This is my personal project for automation testing.
-In this case i create automate for website saucedemo.com, this automation created by selenium, java as a programming lag.
-Tujuannya adalah untuk melakukan pengujian end-to-end testing secara otomatis.
+This is my personal project for automation end to end testing.
+In this case i create automate for website saucedemo.com, this automation created by selenium, java as a programming language, and allure report for testing reporting tools.

 ## Teknologi & Tools
 - Java 20